Fairleigh Dickinson University: Metropolitan Campus

 The Metropolitan Campus, close to New York City and spanning the Hackensack River in Teaneck and Hackensack, New Jersey, has a greater focus on business and professional majors compared to the Florham Campus.
 The Metropolitan Campus has 5,734 undergraduates and 1,748 graduate students, with an undergraduate full-time equivalence (FTE) of 3,003.
-21% of Metropolitan Campus students are minority and international students.
+About 21% of Metropolitan Campus students are minority and international students.
 Approximately one thousand students live on campus in the residence halls.

 Wroxton College

-Farleigh Dickinson University's Wroxton College is located in Wroxton, Oxfordshire, in South East England.
+Fairleigh Dickinson University's Wroxton College is located in Wroxton, Oxfordshire, in South East England.
 When Fairleigh Dickinson University acquired Wroxton Abbey in 1965, FDU became the first American university to own and operate a campus, Wroxton College, outside of the United States.
 Although Wroxton College dates to the 18th century, the housing has been modernized.

+In November 2025, the university announced that the 56 acre Wroxton campus would be sold to a group of alumni.

 Vancouver Campus

 FDU's Vancouver Campus is located at 842 Cambie Street and 89 West Georgia Street in Vancouver, British Columbia.
 It opened in 2007.